Every 35 seconds, someone chooses MORE THAN ^

 Ways to protect your garden

-Over the summer months, thefts in the home and garden tend to increase.
-By making our gardens and the spaces around our homes safer we can help prevent theft to our properties.
+Over the summer months, thefts from homes and gardens tend to increase.
+Making our gardens and the spaces around our homes more secure can help reduce this risk.

-“As the summer months approach, it’s good practice to store garden furniture in your garage, outbuildings or home when you aren’t using it.”
+Unsecured garden furniture can be easy pickings for thieves.
+It’s good practice to store garden furniture in your garage, outbuildings or home when you aren’t using it.

 Aerial view of home.
 Home security infographic.